Why Choose Aerial Infrared?

 Sample Aerial Infrared Deer Count Report

 The Example Parks listed below were the subjects of an aerial infrared (IR) deer count flight on the dates noted.
 The IR imaging conditions were good to excellent during both nights.
-Additional details can be found in the analysis notes below.
+Additional details of these wildlife population surveys be found in the analysis notes below.

 This report package includes this written report, VHS videotapes of the raw infrared imagery of the count areas, map printouts of the deer count and dispersion within and near the count areas and a copy of each map in .jpeg format on CD-ROM.
 Deer, possible deer and domestic animals are noted on the maps by dots of different colors.
 Deer are red, possibles are gray or yellow and domestic animals such as horses or cattle are dark blue.
 The dots representing animals cover an area approximately 30 to 40 feet in diameter on the maps so they can be seen and printed easily.